 - Post-Construction Storm Water Management in New Development and Redevelopment

-The objective of the Collin County Storm Water Management Program (SWMP) is to develop a program with which Collin County can reduce the discharge of pollutants to the maximum extent practicable (MEP).
+The objective of the Collin County Storm Water Management Program (SWMP) is to implement a program to reduce the discharge of pollutants in stormwater.
 This program was developed with much coordination between the County and community to customize a program for Collin County that not only meets state and federal program requirements but also utilizes current activities, addresses issues that are important to the community, and is economically feasible.

 Stream Clean Up Events